 Foam Shape Names

 Last month we used foam letters, and this month I wanted to include a little touch of Valentine’s Day.
 Although I could definitely use hearts any time of year.
-These hearts came in a pack from Wal-Mart for a little over a dollar, and I am seeing many different options as I shop at others, too.
+These hearts came in a pack from Walmart for a little over a dollar, and I am seeing many different options as I shop at others, too.

-I will update you with our new name activities in March, but you can also find more ideas now on my Learning Names Pinterest Board.
+You can also find more ideas now on my Learning Names Pinterest Board.

 What are some of your favorite activities for learning names?
 How do you incorporate them into your schedule?